top of page

 1. You must reside in the Majority World (generally defined as Africa, Asia and Latin America).
 It is presumed any applicant is conversant in English.

 2. You must be involved in teaching and/or research about early Christianity.
-The program is not for students, but people who are actively and vocationally involved in educating other people in the Majority World.
-For this reason, it is recommended that applicants have completed a graduate degree (masters or doctorate) related to the NT.
+The program is for teachers and scholars, preferably those with a doctorate degree in New Testament and teaching in an accredited institution.
+The program is not intended for missionaries, pastors, or students.
 Anyone is welcome to apply, but applicants will be selected based on the impact of their teaching roles.

 3. You must pay for your own travel to/from Turkey.
 This includes getting your own tourist visa to enter Turkey (info for e-visa or visa from consulate).
 We regret that no funds are available to help with your travel, so please do not inquire.
 It is a requirement that each participant cover their own travel costs to/from Turkey.